Top Food Accountability App Choices & The Missing Link (Human Accountability)

 Ate Food Journal

 Ate Food Journal is for those love philosophy in all aspects of life, including their eating habits.
 Instead of tracking your food and calories, you track what you ate and how it made you feel.
-For example -- you had a bagel.
-You put a picture of it on the app and write whether it was "on" or "off" path for your diet, why you wanted to eat it, and how it helped you better understand your diet.
+For example – you had a bagel.
+You put a picture of it on the app and write whether it was “on” or “off” path for your diet, why you wanted to eat it, and how it helped you better understand your diet.
+Using a food diary like Ate can help you track nutrition and calorie intake more accurately and consistently, supporting your health goals.

 It’s great for those who have lots of food allergies, for example, and are often limited by dietary restrictions, because they can make a note of discovering foods they can enjoy while staying healthy!